 If you go by car, it is much easier.
-From Zürich you will need 3-4 hours.
+From Zürich, you will need 3-4 hours.
 But as I mentioned before, once you get into the Alps, you will love the alpine drive.
-As well, you are going to cross the amazing Maloja Pass which I love myself a lot, especially in winter.
+As well, you are going to cross the amazing Maloja Pass which I love a lot, especially in winter.
 Once you come to Soglio, there’s a parking lot right below the church, it will be easy to find and spot it.
 In the parking lot as well you will find a village map which helps you to wander around it.

-Facts about Soglio
+Facts About Soglio

-Soglio is in Graubünden canton in the italian side of Switzerland, so the spoken language is italian over there.
+Soglio is in Graubünden canton in the Italian side of Switzerland, so the spoken language is Italian over there.
 Do not forget to greet locals with Buon Giorno!.

 Soglio was first mentioned back in 1186 as de Solio.
-So the village is morethan 800 years old, older than united Switzerland itself.
+So the village is more than 800 years old, older than united Switzerland itself.

-What to do in Soglio – Top 3 things
+What to Do in Soglio

 Ok, now despite its amazing location, Soglio is a small village with no museums, no big activities (unless you love hiking) and supermarkets.

-The village has an amazing charming atmosphere with a small, snug and calm old town, beautiful old church, couple of hotels and a restaurant.
+The village has an amazing charming atmosphere with a small, snug and calm old town, beautiful old church, a couple of hotels and a restaurant.
 Oh, it has as well a tourism center and very nice public toilets.
 I am always impressed then such small places have nice public toilets – it shows me immediately how the locals take care of their own home.

 - Explore the old town.
-For that you would need up to 1 hour.
+For that, you would need up to 1 hour.

 - Have a delightful dinner in the local restaurant.
 1-2 hours of delicious experience.

-1. Explore the Soglio old town
+Explore the Soglio Old Town

 Once you come to the Soglio, you will get this instant feeling that you traveled at least 100 years back, maybe even more.